Tongue and groove: Methods

-Tongue-in-groove
+Tongue in groove (Slip tongue and groove)

-Tongue-in-groove is similar to tongue and groove, but instead of the tongue forming part of one of the edges, it is a separate, loose piece that fits between two identically grooved edges.
+Tongue in groove is similar to tongue and groove, but instead of the tongue forming part of one of the edges, it is a separate, loose piece, called a slip tongue or spline, that fits between two identically grooved edges.
 The tongue may or may not be of the same material as the grooved pieces joined by the tongue.
 For example, plywood flooring is commonly grooved at the edges, and plastic tongues are used to form the joint.